nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 ## Search ##

 API to support parameterised search of the NRL.
-This functionality is available for both consumer and provider systems.
+This functionality is available for both Consumer and Provider systems.

+## Pre-requisites ##

+In addition to the requirements on this page the general guidance and requirements detailed on the [Development Guidance](explore.html#2-pre-requisites-for-nrl-api) page SHALL be followed when using this interaction.

 ## Search Request Headers ##

-Provider API search requests support the following HTTP request headers:
+Consumer and Provider API search requests support the following HTTP request headers:

 | Header               | Value |Conformance |